Rynebenson/EaseIOCodeTest/README.md

 ### Directory Structure

 Almost all of the code is located in the `src` folder.
-I chose to name directories that are created to house a collection of items in plural form and using camlCase (eg: pages, libs, etc).
+I chose to name the directories that are created to house a collection of items in plural form and using camelCase (eg: pages, libs, etc).
 The main ones I created are:

    - components: React components that can be re-used in several places.
-   - services: These are actions which are called by the UI layer and manage the data within the global state / localStorage.
+   - services: These are actions which are called by the UI layer and manage the data and business logic between the global state / localStorage.
    - libs: Library classes/functions.
 These are not React components and display no UI.
-   - pages: These are components that define pages in the app.
+   - pages: These are React components that define pages in the app.
-   - styles: I used tailwind so styles are written within components, so this currently only houses the global stylesheet.
+   - styles: As tailwind was used, styles are written within the components html, so currently this only houses the global stylesheet.

 ### File Naming/Structure